fastify/fastify/docs/Guides/Delay-Accepting-Requests.md

 you'd like the server to start accepting **specific** requests and denying all others, at least up to some point.

-Say, for instance, your server needs to authenticate with an OAuth provider in order to start serving requests.
+Say, for instance, your server needs to authenticate with an OAuth provider to start serving requests.
 To do that it'd need to engage in the [OAuth Authorization Code Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow), which would require it to listen to two requests from the authentication
 provider: